yonasBSD/bungate/README.md

 - **Least Connections**: Route to the least busy server
 - **IP Hash**: Consistent routing based on client IP for session affinity
 - **Random**: Randomized distribution for even load
+- **Power of Two Choices (p2c)**: Pick the better of two random targets by load/latency
+- **Latency**: Prefer the target with the lowest average response time
+- **Weighted Least Connections**: Prefer targets with fewer connections normalized by weight
 - **Sticky Sessions**: Session affinity with cookie-based persistence

 ### 🛡️ **Reliability & Resilience**